 Recreational camping is limited to 14 days at any one spot.
-Park well off the road-passing vehicles can fling rocks more than 30 feet (9m) off the highway-and do not block access roads to the pipeline.
+Park well off the road-passing vehicles can fling rocks more than 30 feet (9 m) off the highway-and do not block access roads to the pipeline.

-The BLM has 4 campgrounds (see chart below); none has electrical hookups.
-Marion Creek, five miles north of Coldfoot, is a developed campground with potable water (hand pump), both pull-through and tent-only sites, and a Campground Host available from late May to early September.
+The BLM has four campgrounds (see chart below); none have electrical hookups.
+Marion Creek, 5 miles (8 km) north of Coldfoot, is a developed campground with potable water (hand pump), both pull-through and tent-only sites, and a campground host available from late May to early